 It takes an incredible amount of humility and intelligence to say the same while being the active head of a worldwide religion.
-It takes open-mindedness and faith to not be insecure about one’s view towards God.
-This is something that the close minded and bigoted preachers of the 21st century should learn from.
+It takes open-mindedness and faith to not be insecure about one’s view of God.
+This is something that the close-minded and bigoted preachers of the 21st century should learn from.

 4. “I do not judge the universe.”

 He is the man and teacher who is a world leader today.
 He is better at compassion than any of us.
 And yet, he does not judge.
 Just helps and is kind.
 Having a non-judgmental attitude, (not to be confused with apathy) towards people or the making of the cosmos is an uncanny trait.

 5. “If a problem can be solved it will be.
 If it can not be solved there is no use worrying about it.”

 This could be declared as the epitome of rationality.
 Simply put, stop worrying and eliminate the unnecessary anxiety from your lives.
 An advice worth following at any point in time.

 6. “A good friend who points out mistakes and imperfections and rebukes evil is to be respected as if he reveals the secret of some hidden treasure.”

 Sounds harsh, does it not?
 We tend to prefer acquaintances and friends who do not criticize us but always praise us.
 We feel that it makes us grow but it is actually the opposite.
 Understandably, being infallible beings, and a friend with the strength to point out our fallacies and help you grow out of them must be regarded as a special one.